salaboy/from-monolith-to-k8s/workshop.md

 Becuase the workflow model is now in charge of the sequence of interactions, you are free to change and adapt the workflow model to better suit your organization needs.

-If you made it this far, Well Done!!!
+If you made it this far, Well Done!!! :tada: :tada:

 Here are some extras that you might be interested in to make more sense of what you have done so far:
 - Update the workflow model to use the newly introduced Speakers Service